SPECIALIZING IN MEDIGAP MEDICARE ADVANTAGE, & PRESCRIPTION DRUG PLANS

 If you have small employer coverage (less than 20 employees), you should always enroll in both Parts A and B during your IEP.
 Medicare will be primary if your employer has less than 20 employees.
 Filing for Medicare at age 65 is very important if you work for a small employer!

-Medicare can coordinate with your employer insurance even if you are still working.
-If you are actively working at an employer with 20+ employees, Medicare will be secondary to your employer coverage.
+Medicare can coordinate with your employee insurance even if you are still working.
+If you are actively working at a company with under 20 employees, Medicare will be secondary to your employer coverage.

 In that case, you can choose whether to enroll in Part B or delay your enrollment into Part B until later.
 Your group plan likely has outpatient benefits already built in, so delaying Part B enrollment can save you money until you retire from your job.